MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/remote-assist-government-community-cloud.md

 Support for GCC and GCC high applies to Remote Assist on the HoloLens only (not mobile).

-Neither Remote Assist on HoloLens or mobile is available for the Department of Defense.
+Remote Assist on HoloLens and mobile are *unavailable* for the Department of Defense.

 ### See also